Daspy11/a16z-11labs-hackathon/README.md

 # Espresso Labs

 An integrated voice agent who uses work collaboration tools to help engineering managers assemble and maintain a list of their obligations.
+We won 2nd place at the a16z x ElevenLabs hackathon in London from 22-23 Feb 2025, and won a high-end Teenage Engineering OB-4 portable speaker each.

 ## Demo